Yeast infection treatments: everything you need to know

 Yeast infection treatments

-For most people, treating a yeast infection is a matter of taking a pill or applying a cream, which can be over-the-counter or prescription.
-Available in creams, oral tablets and vaginal suppositories, yeast infection medications are categorized as antifungals, meaning they eliminate or prevent the growth of fungi.
+For most people, treating a yeast infection involves taking an over-the-counter or prescription cream, pill or vaginal suppository.
+These are all antifungal medications—meaning they eliminate or prevent the growth of fungi.

 - Headache